1. The Unseen Realm

-God has given us protection.
-In a later session, we will talk about the armor of God, given to Christians for their protection against the warfare of the enemy, but for now let’s talk about the natural “fence or hedge’ (Job 1:10), the barrier that keeps the enemy from making inroads into people’s lives.
+In a later study, we'll talk about the protective armor of God, given to believers in Christ to help them against the warfare of the enemy, but for now, let's talk about the natural "fence or hedge' (Job 1:10), the barrier keeping the enemy from making inroads into people’s lives.

-In Job's case, Satan wanted to destroy his testimony of God's faithfulness, and for His own reasons, God allowed the hedge of protection to be removed and gave permission for Satan to attack Job.
-The enemy strategizes as to how he can break down that natural barrier that protects our soul from fear, bondage, and servitude to demonic forces.
-When we play around with the occult, for instance, this “hedge” is gradually eroded or cut back, and one can see and experience things that are generally not seen.
+In Job's case, Satan wanted to destroy his testimony of God's faithfulness, and for reasons not known, God allowed the hedge of protection to be removed and gave permission for Satan to attack Job.
+The enemy strategizes how to break down that natural barrier that protects our soul from fear, bondage, and servitude to demonic forces.
+When we play around with the occult, this “hedge” is gradually eroded or cut back, and one can see and experience things that are generally not seen.

-The enemy, Satan, gives occult power to those who are obedient to his whim.
+Our enemy, Satan, gives occult power to those obedient to his whim.
 Occult power can be attractive to those seeking such things, but it never comes without a price.
-Every form of evil supernatural power comes with a hook in it, trapping one to satanic bondage.
-When the ground is given to the enemy to do his will, oppression and darkness are always the results.
-Drugs are another means of eroding that barrier so that one can experience alternate states of reality.
+Every form of evil supernatural power comes with a hook, trapping one to satanic bondage.
+When we give room to the enemy to do his will, oppression and darkness are always the results.
+Drugs that promote alternate states of reality are another means of eroding the spiritual fence or barrier.

-Satan never gives away such experiences without bringing those who are searching in the darkness closer to him.
-God, by His Spirit, also enables His people to move in supernatural power if we are open to being used of Him, but when God moves His people to act under His authority, there is never a hook.
+Satan never gives such experiences without bringing those searching in the darkness closer to him and bound in fear.
+If we are open to being used by God, He will enable His people to move in supernatural power, but when God moves His people to act under His authority, there is never a hook.
 It brings joy to the heart to be useful for God.
-Where the Spirit of the Lord is there is always liberty and freedom (2 Corinthians 3:17), unlike the enemy.
+Where the Spirit of the Lord is, there is always liberty and freedom (2 Corinthians 3:17), unlike the enemy.

-Chip Ingram, the author of a book called “The Invisible War,” states, "There is a visible and an invisible world that intersects, and we live in that intersection. " Sometimes, when people are sick, they may see things in the unseen realm.
-Often when a person is dying, there are accounts of people and things that they see on the other side.
+Chip Ingram, the author of a book called “The Invisible War,” states, "There is a visible and an invisible world that intersects, and we live in that intersection."When people are sick and sometimes dying, they see things in the unseen realm.

 Question 3.
 Share an occasion when you were by the bedside of a loved one that saw something in the unseen realm, or have you heard a story of someone who saw something supernatural?

 Paul is talking about something that he witnessed.
-He declares that he doesn't even know if he was in his body at the time when he was caught up to the third heaven or Paradise.
+He declares that he doesn't even know if he was in his body at the time when he was caught up to the third Heaven or Paradise.
 Genesis 1:1 says that, in the beginning, God created the heavens and the earth.
-The word heavensare in the plural, and raises a big question: If the abode of God is in the third heaven, where are the first and second heavens?
+The word heavens are in the plural and raise a big question: If the abode of God is in the third heaven, where are the first and second heavens?
 What goes on there?

 I do not believe that the third heaven is in some distant galaxy.
 It is not a physical place such as earth.
 Some say that the first heaven is the physical heavens of the galaxies, stars, and planets and that the second heaven is the unseen spiritual world that intersects with our planet.
 There is no way of proving this point purely from Scripture.
-However, what is clear is that there is an unseen realm that is beyond the five physical senses.
+However, what is clear is that there is an unseen realm beyond the five physical senses.
 Call it what you like, the first or second heaven.
-I think it is sufficient to understand it as a different dimension of space-time, where, if God were to open our spiritual eyes, like the servant of Elisha, we would see powerful angelic beings, but also, perhaps, evil demonic powers that are seeking to influence us humans to do their bidding.
+I think it is sufficient to understand it as a different dimension of space-time, where, if God opened our spiritual eyes, like the servant of Elisha, we would see powerful angelic beings, but also, perhaps, evil demonic powers seeking to influence humans to do their bidding.

-In another place, Paul the apostle wrote to the Church at Ephesus, warning of a spirit which he calls the prince of the power of the air.
+In another place, Paul the apostle wrote to the Church at Ephesus, warning of a spirit he called the prince of the power of the air.

 7Then war broke out in heaven.
 Michael and his angels fought against the dragon, and the dragon and his angels fought back.
 8But he was not strong enough, and they lost their place in heaven.
 9The great dragon was hurled down—that ancient serpent called the devil, or Satan, who leads the whole world astray.
 He was hurled to the earth, and his angels with him 10Then I heard a loud voice in heaven say: “Now have come the salvation and the power and the kingdom of our God, and the authority of his Messiah.
 For the accuser of our brothers and sisters, who accuses them before our God day and night, has been hurled down (Revelation 12:7-10).

-The context of the passage indicates that he has been accusing us before God up until this point, which tallies with the passage in Job, which we read earlier.
+The passage's context indicates that he has been accusing us before God until this point, which tallies with the passage in Job, which we read earlier.
 This spiritual realm is the venue of a spiritual battle between God's angelic beings and Satan's demons and princes.
-The struggle is for supremacy over the Earth and over each person that is born on the planet.
-There is a war going on for your very soul.
-Satan wants to keep us in the dark as to his work in trying to destroy your life.
-He would rather have us ignorant that there is such a battle occurring.
-His work goes unhindered if a man is unaware of his schemes.
-He, therefore, seeks to keep you oblivious to the fact that there is a spiritual realm, heaven, and a hell.
+The struggle is for supremacy over the Earth and each person born.
+There's a war going on for your soul, and Satan would rather have us unaware that such a battle is taking place.
+His work goes unhindered if we are ignorant and oblivious of the spiritual realm, heaven, and hell.

 The English author, C.S.
-Lewis, wrote a book entitled, “The Screwtape Letters.”
-It is fictional in format, focusing on Christian theological issues, primarily those to do with temptation and resistance to it.
-In this imaginative book, Lewis writes in the first person as a senior demon named Screwtape, who has been given the task of training a junior demon named Wormwood to keep men and women from finding Christ.
-If they do come to Christ, then the trainee demon's job is to hinder the Christian's ability to make any difference with their lives in terms of affecting Satan's kingdom.
+Lewis, wrote a book entitled “The Screwtape Letters.”
+It is fictional in format, focusing on Christian theological issues, primarily about the temptation tactics of the evil one.
+In this imaginative book, Lewis writes in the first person as a senior demon named Screwtape, tasked with training a junior demon named Wormwood to keep men and women from finding Christ.
+If they do come to Christ, then the trainee demon's job is to hinder the Christian's ability to make any difference in their lives to affect Satan's kingdom.
 In the preface of his book, Lewis explains his thesis, saying:

 There are two equal and opposite errors into which people can fall about the demons.
 One is to disbelieve in their existence.
 The other is to believe and to feel an excessive and unhealthy interest in them.
 They are equally pleased by both errors and hail a materialist and a magician with the same delight.

-On page thirty-one, as the demon Uncle Screwtape, writing to the junior demon Wormwood, he writes,
+On page thirty-one, Uncle Screwtape writes to the junior demon Wormwood, saying:

 I wonder you should ask me whether it is essential to keep the patient (the person that the demon is seeking to destroy) in ignorance of your own existence.
 That question, at least for the present phase of the struggle, has been answered by the high command.
 Our policy, for the moment, is to conceal ourselves.
 Of course, this has not always been so.
 We are faced with a cruel dilemma.
 When people disbelieve in our existence, we lose all the pleasing results of direct terrorism, and we make no magicians.